 - Groundhog Day — The story of Groundhog Day from the Stormfax Weather Almanac

-- Groundhog Day and Chinese Astronomy — An essay from the Philosophy of Science collection by Kelley L. Ross, PhD.
+- Groundhog Day, Chinese Astronomy, May Day, Halloween and Other Curiosities — An essay from the Philosophy of Science collection by Kelley L. Ross, PhD.

 - Groundhog Day Party — Activities, some Internet exploration, and a variety of fun groundhog games for all ages from Education World

-- Groundhog Day Crafts — Easy ideas for kids from the Enchanted Learning website
+- Groundhog Day Crafts, Worksheets and Printable Books for Groundhog Day — Easy ideas for kids from the Enchanted Learning website